Aliases for CGB8 Gene

 GeneCards Summary for CGB8 Gene

 CGB8 (Chorionic Gonadotropin Beta Subunit 8) is a Protein Coding gene.
 Diseases associated with CGB8 include Ulcerative Stomatitis and Mixed Ductal-Endocrine Carcinoma.
-Among its related pathways are Transport to the Golgi and subsequent modification and Peptide hormone metabolism.
+Among its related pathways are Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors and Gene Expression.
 GO annotations related to this gene include hormone activity.
 An important paralog of this gene is CGB3.

 UniProtKB/Swiss-Prot for CGB8 Gene

 Beta subunit of the human chorionic gonadotropin (hCG). hCG is a complex glycoprotein composed of two glycosylated subunits alpha and beta which are non-covalently associated.
-The alpha- subunit is identical to the pituitary gonadotropin hormones (LH, FSH and TSH).
-The beta-subunits are distinct in each of the hormones and confer receptor and biological specificity.
-Has an essential role for pregnancy and maternal adaptation.
+The alpha subunit is identical to those in the pituitary gonadotropin hormones (LH, FSH and TSH).
+The beta subunits are distinct in each of the hormones and confer receptor and biological specificity.
+Has an essential role in pregnancy and maternal adaptation.
 Stimulates the ovaries to synthesize the steroids that are essential for the maintenance of pregnancy.